 Data & healthcare

-We develop creative and innovative tools that enable each user to create their own paths through the information.
-The result is that each person makes their own discoveries and gains personal insights.
+I’ve developed creative and innovative tools that let each user discover their own path through the information.
+The results are unique individual discoveries and personal insights.

 A magical compass with which to explore and discover

-The startup MoodLogic was creating a new way for people to discover music.
+MoodLogic was creating a new way for people to discover music.
 They had a big and complex set of data, but no intuitive or understandable way for the casual listener to use it.
-After a deeply collaborative research phase, we developed of a set of interfaces that emulated the way people use music.
+After a deeply collaborative research phase, Triplecode developed of a set of interfaces that emulated the way people use music.
 The results classified songs in terms of moods and listening environments, and gave a hands-on and fluid experience for exploring the data.
-More

 Small starts can lead to big ideas

-We love conversations like this.
-It lets us start exploring possibilities.
+These are great questions.
+It lets projects start by exploring possibilities.
 It may be through research and ideation — often getting inspiration from unexpected places.
 Or it may be through sketching in code — an almost sculptural process where by working with real content or data, ideas and concepts begin to take form.

 What’s exciting about starting small, is that the ideas that emerge can be even more surprising and impactful.